 Physiotherapy is not generally covered by Medicare, however there are some exceptions.
 Patients with complex medical needs can be referred by their GP under the Chronic Disease Management program and receive a Medicare rebate for up to 5 allied health services in a calendar year.
 If referred under this program the patient pays in full and the claim for Medicare can be made at the Practice using your medicare card and an eftpos card.

 If you are having treatment on your knee wear shorts or bring along a pair of shorts to change into.
 For female patients having treatment on their shoulder wear a camisole or singlet top under your clothes.

 What will happen at my first appointment?

-At your first appointment David will take a detailed history of your presenting issue.
-He will undertake a comprehensive physical assessment.
-As part of the initial consultation David will provide a clear explanation of your injury or presenting problem.
-Your appointment will also include treatment using a range of modalities from connective tissue massage, mobilisation, ultra sound and exercises.
+At your first appointment your physiotherapist will take a detailed history of your presenting issue.
+We will undertake a comprehensive physical assessment.
+As part of the initial consultation we will provide a clear explanation of your injury or presenting problem.
+Your appointment will also include treatment using a range of modalities from connective tissue massage, mobilisation and exercises.

 A written outline of your treatment plan will be provided detailing the number of treatments required and the approximate timeframe for symptoms to settle and a full recovery.